 MEASRES 7310 Advanced Qualitative Methods in Educational Research

 II.
-Advanced Professional Studies - 38 units
+Intensive Study Area (Educational Leadership) - 38 units

 This is the component of the program that relates to and supports the student's professional career goals.